 The City of Ballarat acknowledges the Traditional Custodians of the land we live and work on, the Wadawurrung and Dja Dja Wurrung People, and recognises their continuing connection to the land and waterways.
 We pay our respects to their Elders past, present and emerging and extend this to all Aboriginal and Torres Straight Islander People.
 This meeting is being broadcast live on the internet and the recording of this meeting will be published on council's website www.ballarat.vic.gov.au after the meeting.

-Members of the public attending this meeting may be filmed.
-By remaining in the public gallery once the meeting commences, members of the public give their consent to being filmed, and for the recording of them to be made publicly available and used by council.
+Members of the public participating in this meeting may be recorded.
+By participating in the meeting once the meeting commences, members of the public give their consent to being recorded, and for the recording of them to be made publicly available and used by council.